veltzer/demos-bd-splunk/exercises/basic/04-Searching-in-Splunk.md

 Search the access logs and return top values for one field organized by another field

-**Example 2: Return top values for one field organized by another field** This search returns the top "action" values for each "referer_domain".
+**Example 2: Return top values for one field organized by another field** This search returns the top "action" values for each "referrer_domain".

 ```splunk
 sourcetype=access_* | top action by referer_domain
 ```

-Because a limit is not specified, this returns all the combinations of values for "action" and "referer_domain" as well as the counts and percentages.
+Because a limit is not specified, this returns all the combinations of values for "action" and "referrer_domain" as well as the counts and percentages.

 ## Specifying multiple aggregations and multiple by-clause fields
 Upload the access.log file